AdobeDocs/analytics-platform.en/help/use-cases/b2b/example.md

 ## Connection

 Define your connection to include all relevant B2B datasets from Experience Platform.
-Ensure you include and transform all relevant lookup datasets required for a typical B2B person-based reporting scenario.
-See [Transform B2B lookup datasets](/help/connections/transform-datasets-b2b-lookups.md) for more information.

 Datasets you can consider to add to your connection:

 | Dataset | Schema | Schema type | Base class | Description |
 |---|---|---|---|---|